aleen42/PersonalWiki/Programming/JavaScript/Framework/angular/angular1/angularjs_templates/angularjs_templates.md

 /** ... */
 ```

-> Note: make sure you do not minimize the brwoser that Karma opend, because on some OS, memory assigned to a minimized browser is limited, which results in a extremely slow
+> Note: make sure you do not minimize the brwoser that Karma opend, because on some OS, memory assigned to a minimized browser is limited, which results in a extremely slow testing running.